 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Merlinda is from Philippines.
+She has 6 children.
 She needs a loan of $150 to provide additional capital between times of copra production.

 From Alegria Bato Leyte, Philippines, Merlinda is a farmer.
 She plants coconuts for copra, the dried coconut meat from which coconut oil is extracted.
 This has been her source of income since 1990.
 Merlinda struggles to meet her family's basic needs in seasons when copra is not produced by the coconuts.

 With a loan from World Vision, Merlinda will be able to sustain her family and her coconut business while copra production is still months away.
 The income will be used for her children's education and to ensure that her family has enough food.
 Merlinda has three adult children and three children living at home: Malou and Analou (18) and Shaira (7).